Mount LiteraHouse System

 All the students in the school will be divided into four Houses, which has been named after individuals who contributed to a larger cause, they were rational and thinking people whose actions were driven by reason rather than assumption, they were ethical and sensitive human beings who were not afraid to do what was right.

-Each of them were able to realize their unique potential, bring about changes and build a positive society.
-Each of them represent a different field be it science, arts, philosophy or exploration.
+Each of them was able to realize their unique potential, bring about changes and build a positive society.
+Each of them represents a different field be it science, arts, philosophy or exploration.

-Gandhi was a gentle man who had a heart full of compassion for people, animals and nature.
-He believed in non-violent resolution of conflicts and devoted his life to peace and to making the world a more just place.
+Gandhi was a gentleman who had a heart full of compassion for people, animals, and nature.
+He believed in a non-violent resolution of conflicts and devoted his life to peace and to make the world a more just place.

 Leonardo was left to himself quite often, and perhaps this solitude is what we’re still grateful for five centuries later, as he spent his days outdoors studying birds, plants, and nature.
 Leonardo grew up to be a great artist and a great scientist.
 He was one of the first artists to draw things exactly as he saw them in nature.
 His keen sense of observation is what shaped him as the best painter of all times.

 Einstein is considered by many as the greatest astrophysicist.
-Einstein’s many visionary scientific contributions include the equivalence of mass and energy (E=mc^2), how the maximum speed limit of light affects measurements of time and space (special relativity), and a more accurate theory of gravity based on simple geometric concepts (general relativity).
+Einstein’s many visionary scientific contributions include the equivalence of mass and energy (E=mc^2), how the maximum speed limit of light affects measurements of time and space and a more accurate theory of gravity based on simple geometric concepts.